 Dr. Scales spearheaded the relocation of the Nyack New York City campus on Broadway to iconic Battery Park in 2013.
 The modern structure at 2 Washington Street, surrounded by renowned Manhattan landmarks such as Wall Street, the Freedom Tower, Ellis Island, and New York Harbor, was purchased as the new permanent home of the city campus, providing nearly 170,000 square feet of custom-designed space.

-Dr. Scales is a board member of The Christian & Missionary Alliance Foundation, Inc. (Shell Point Retirement Community), the largest life care community in Florida.
+Dr. Scales is a board member of The Christian & Missionary Alliance Foundation, Inc. (Shell Point Retirement Community).
 He was elected to the Presidents Council of the National Collegiate Athletic Association (NCAA), a 15-member panel of university presidents, the chief governing body for NCAA Division II athletics, where he served as a Championships Committee Liaison.
 He was named the 2013 Paul Harris Fellow by the Nyack Rotary Club, the organization’s highest service recognition, established by Rotary International in 1957 and named after its founder.
 Other previous leadership positions include his tenure as board secretary for the New York State Commission on Independent Colleges and Universities (cIcu) board of trustees and his role as chair and vice chair of the Council for Christian Colleges & Universities (CCCU) Commission for Advancing Intercultural Competencies.

 Married to the former Susan Lynn DeLany for more than four decades, Dr. Scales and his wife are the parents of two daughters and two sons and the grandparents of five grandsons and two granddaughters.

 Nyack College was founded in 1882 in New York City by Dr. A. B. Simpson.
-Student enrollment has reached nearly 2,500 on its New York campuses in Nyack and in Manhattan and at the extension site in San Juan, Puerto Rico.
+Student enrollment has reached nearly 2,000 on its New York campus and at the extension site in San Juan, Puerto Rico.
 Nyack is a Christian liberal arts college and is ranked by U.S. News and World Report as having one of the most diverse student populations in the nation.
 Alliance Theological Seminary (ATS) was founded in 1960 and is the official seminary of The Christian and Missionary Alliance.